olejardamir/EquationCode/BRIDGE.md

 * canonicalizer version + digest
 * dependency lockfiles (or SBOM digest)
 * container image digests (if used)
+* Git materialization strategy id/version (if Git refs are used)

 Toolchain lock inputs MUST be stored in a dedicated sidecar (§7).